News from the IRS – received February 20, 2018 Use these links to download forms. Fed Forms – State Forms

 ‘Tis the season for for watching the weather.
 When it’s bad for travel, we may have to close.
 We post unscheduled library closings in a number of places: Cancellations.com (you can sign up to be notified by email when we post a closing) The library web page The library facebook page (Have you liked us […]

-Big news! 🙂 Starting TODAY the library has introduced a new service which provides instantaneous use of eBooks, movies, TV shows, eAudiobooks, music, comics and graphic novels.
-You can use it on your computer, phone or tablet – and some of the content can be downloaded so that you don’t need to be connected use […]
+Big news! 🙂 HOOPLA provides instantaneous use of eBooks, movies, TV shows, eAudiobooks, music, comics and graphic novels.
+You can use it on your computer, phone or tablet – and some of the content can be downloaded so that you don’t need to be connected use it which is great for commuting by car or […]

 The Library is partnering with the Dutchess County Office of the Aging to offer Brain Games here at the Library.
 This program is held weekly on Monday afternoon from 2-3 pm in the Cross.
 No registration required, come when you can.
 Your brain will thank you.